damianlajara/vroomTimes/README.md

 ## TODO
 * Fix problem where bootstrap grids don't wrap properly.
-* Remove featured story from appearing in the columns as well
+* Maybe remove featured story from appearing in the columns as well ?
 * Separate main styles into their respective components in order to follow react's philosophy
+* Add flow type checking and ESLint